 - To become confident resilient learners through growth mind-set culture

-- To answer questions based on key concepts in History: Chronology, interpretation, continuity and change, cause and consequence, similarity and difference and significance.
+- To answer questions based on key concepts in History.

 IMPLEMENTATION- How we will teach History

-- Ensure high levels of confidence and knowledge are maintained, through regular discussions with the history lead, whole-school moderation, staff meetings, and CPD.
+- Ensure high levels of confidence and subject knowledge are maintained, through regular discussions with the history lead, membership of the Historical Association, whole-school moderation, staff meetings, and CPD.

 - Link learning to high quality literacy texts

-- Link learning in History to other areas of the curriculum (English, Art, Design, Geography, Science) to develop depth of understanding
+- Link learning in History to other areas of the curriculum (English, Art, Design, Geography, Science) and to High Quality Texts to develop depth of understanding (For example, The Egyptian Princess and Escape to Pompeii)

 - Develop high quality resources that are tactile, IT based, written graphic and photographic